California Launches Campaign to Address Drugged Driving

 The “DUI Doesn’t Just Mean Booze” campaign launched after California voters passed Proposition 64, which legalizes recreational use of marijuana, during the November election.

-California State officials are worried that the new marijuana laws will increase the trend of people driving under the influence of drugs, which is much harder to detect than alcohol.
+California State officials are worried that the new marijuana laws will increase the trend of people driving under the influence of drugs, which is much harder to detect than alcohol and also increases the chances of causing a serious traffic collision.

 An increasing number of drivers have already tested positive for drug use in recent years.
 In 2012, more California drivers tested positive for drugs than alcohol, with marijuana being the most common substance among those driving impaired, according to the OTS.